mdonmez/moves/docs/overview.md

-# moves Documentation - Overview
+# System Overview

-moves is an intelligent presentation management and control application that synchronizes slide transitions with a speaker's live narration.
-It achieves this by managing speaker profiles, analyzing presentation content and transcripts, and tracking the speaker's voice in real time to automatically advance slides.
+**moves** is an intelligent presentation control system designed to automate slide navigation by synchronizing with a speaker's live narration.
+It achieves this through a combination of AI-driven content analysis and a real-time audio processing pipeline.

-The application is divided into three core functional areas:
+The application is architecturally divided into three primary domains:

-- **Managing Speakers**: Handles the creation, modification, and processing of speaker profiles, which include their presentation and transcript files.
+- **Data & Speaker Management**: Governs the creation, storage, and processing of speaker profiles and their associated presentation/transcript files.
-- **Controlling Presentations**: Provides live, voice-controlled navigation of presentations during a speaking engagement.
+- **Live Presentation Control**: Manages the real-time, voice-controlled navigation of presentations.
-- **Editing Settings**: Allows for the configuration of system-level settings, such as the AI model and API keys used for processing.
+- **System Configuration**: Allows for the management of system-level settings, primarily the AI model and API keys used for content analysis.

 ---